pglen/pydbase/README.md

  The command line utility's help response:

 Usage: pydebase.py [options] [arg_key arg_data]
  Options: -h        help (this screen)
-          -V         print version        -|-  -q   quiet on -d         debug level (0-10)   -|-  -v   increment verbosity level -r         write random data    -|-  -w   write fixed record(s) -z         dump backwards(s)    -|-  -i   show deleted record(s) -U         Vacuum DB            -|-  -R   reindex / recover DB -I         DB Integrity check   -|-  -c   set check integrity flag -s         Skip count           -|-  -K   list keys only -y  key    find by key          -|-  -t  key    retrieve by key -o  offs   get data from offset -|-  -e  offs   delete at offset -u  rec    delete at position   -|-  -g  num    get number of recs.
-          -k  key    key to save          -|-  -a  str    data to save -n  num    number of records to write
+          -V        print version        -|-  -q  quiet on -d        debug level (0-10)   -|-  -v  increment verbosity -r        write random data    -|-  -w  write fixed record(s) -z        dump backwards(s)    -|-  -i  show deleted record(s) -U        Vacuum DB            -|-  -R  reindex / recover DB -I        DB Integrity check   -|-  -c  set check integrity flag -s        Skip count           -|-  -K  list keys only -y  key   find by key          -|-  -t  key    retrieve by key -o  offs  get data from offset -|-  -e  offs   delete at offset -u  rec   delete at position   -|-  -g  num    get number of recs -k  key   key to save          -|-  -a  str    data to save -n  num   number of records to write
           -p  num   skip number of records on get
           -l  lim   limit number of records on get
           -x  max   limit max number of records to get -f  file  input or output file (default: 'data/pydbase.pydb') The default action is to dump records to screen in reverse order.
 On the command line, use quotes for multi word arguments.

   If there is a data file without the index, the re-indexing is called automatically.
 In case of deleted data file, pydbase will recognize the dangling index and nuke it byr renaming it to orgfilename.pidx.dangle ;

-  Note about the 'garbage' and 'old_tries' directory ... older stuff I tried;
+  Note about the 'garbage' and 'old_tries' directory ... older stuff I tried; some are really useful; For instance take a look at the
- some are really useful; For instance take a look at the simplifier: an array of indexes to save offsets and lengths; The simplifier makes one range out of overlapping or close to each other ranges. (min. dist=4)
+simplifier: an array of indexes to save offsets and lengths; The simplifier makes one range out of overlapping or close to each other ranges. (min. dist=4)

+  The database grows with every record added to it.
+It does not check if the particular record already exists.
+It adds the new record version to the end; Retrieving starts from the end, and the data retrieved (for this particular key) is the last record saved.
+All the other records of this key are also there in chronological (save) order.
+Miracle of record history archived by default.

+  To clean the old record history, one may delete all the records with this same key, except the last one.

 ### TODO

-    Speed up by implementing this as a 'C' module
+    Speed this up by implementing this as a 'C' module

 ; EOF